pangramlabs/pangram-sdk/docs/api/rest.rst

     x-api-key: your_api_key_here

     {
-      "input": "The text to analyze"
+      "text": "The text to analyze"
     }

   **Example Response**